[Skip to Content]

 People who don’t know they're infected can spread the hepatitis B virus.
 So it can’t be avoided just by being careful.
 That's why health experts recommend that all babies get the vaccine right from birth.

-The HepB injection usually creates long-term immunity.
+The HepB vaccine usually creates long-term immunity.
 Most infants who get the HepB series are protected from hepatitis B infection beyond childhood, into their adult years.

 Doctors delay giving the vaccine to babies who weigh less than 4 pounds, 7 ounces (2,000 grams) at birth whose mothers do not have the virus in their blood.
 The baby will get the first dose at 1 month of age or when the baby is discharged from the hospital.

-• had a serious allergic reaction after an earlier dose of the vaccine or is allergic to baker's yeast
+Talk to your doctor about whether the vaccine is a good idea if your child has ever had a serious allergic reaction, or any allergic reaction after an earlier dose of the vaccine or to baker's yeast.

 Caring for Your Child After HepB Immunization

-Your child may have fever, soreness, and some swelling and redness at the shot site.
-For pain and fever, check with your doctor to see if you can give either acetaminophen or ibuprofen, and to find out the right dose.
+For pain or fever, check with your doctor to see if you can give either acetaminophen or ibuprofen, and to find out the right dose.

 When Should I Call the Doctor?